herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 $ ssh -T git@github.com
 # you should get a response that says,
 Hi GITHUB_USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.
+# Another way to ensure everything is okay is to add Git to your Keychain
+$ git config --global credential.helper osxkeychain
 {% endhighlight %}

 {% figure_img 0 caption %}